signalfx/splunk-otel-collector/internal/receiver/discoveryreceiver/README.md

 records based on the `status: statements` rules you define.
 The matching rules SHOULD NOT conflict with each other.
 The first matching rule in the list will be used to determine the status of the receiver.

-The receiver also allows you to emit log records for all [Endpoint](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/observer/endpoints.go) events from the specified `watch_observers`.
+The receiver also allows you to emit entity events for all [Endpoint](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/observer/endpoints.go) events from the specified `watch_observers`.
 This way you can report your environment as observed by platform-specific observers in real time, with or without discovering receiver statuses: